programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 | Object type | The object type for which the record is created. |
 | Pool | The pool to which the record is linked. |
 | Mask | Select the mask to specify a field to link the file to
 | Field | Select the field to which the file is linked.
-This also supports the import of[serial images and versions](././new_objects/new_objects.md#batch)
+This also supports the import of [serial images and versions](././new_objects/new_objects.md#batch)
 | Mapping | The mapping used for the import. |
 |Tags |Specify the *tags* that are set for the newly generated record |